-- link to git repo available from the website - contains project description and initial code template (will be released next week)
+- · link to git repo wil be available from the website - contains project description and initial code template (will be released next week)

-Action
+A Action

-- Check that you can access gitlab.
-More information on the course webpage on how to obtain a CS account if needed. - Fill in webform to register your name/id (link on the website)
+Create a CS gitlab account.
+More information on the course webpage on how to obtain a CS account if needed.